The Bankrate promise

 But the structure of an ETF is a good setup for investors, largely due to their low costs.

-ETFs tend to have low expense ratios – the cheapest funds cost just a few dollars for each $10,000 invested.
+ETFs tend to have low expense ratios – the cheapest funds cost just a few dollars annually for each $10,000 invested.
 In large part, that’s because they’re passive investments, meaning that they use preset indexes to determine what they own, rather than paying high-priced investment managers to actively scour the market for the best holdings.
 The goal of a passive ETF is to track the performance of the index that it follows, not beat it.

 In addition, ETFs also give you all the benefits listed above: low investment minimums, diversification, a focused or thematic investment and a wide choice of funds.